Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

-Fig. \ref{fig_result_bleu}(\ref{sub@fig_result_bleu_rayleign}) shows the performance of LLM-SC under Rayleigh fading channels.
-Traditional encoding and decoding schemes experience significant performance degradation in Rayleigh channels, with the highest BLEU score not exceeding 0.6 at an SNR of 18 dB.
-In contrast, DeepSC shows better adaptability to Rayleigh fading channels, indicating that neural network-based semantic encoding and decoding systems can effectively learn channel characteristics.
-However, DeepSC still fails to achieve error-free transmission, even when BLEU scores are high.
-The LLM-SC model demonstrates performance under Rayleigh fading channels similar to that in AWGN channels, with no noticeable degradation, consistent with the conclusion of Eq. \ref{eq_11}.
-Furthermore, LLM-SC achieves error-free transmission at high SNR levels and outperforms all compared models.
-When comparing multiple n-gram scores, the advantage of LLM-SC over other methods increases with higher n-grams at high SNR levels.

-Fig. \ref{fig_result_sentence_similarity} presents a comparison of sentence similarity metrics.
-In Fig. \ref{fig_result_sentence_similarity}(\ref{sub@fig_result_sentence_similarity_awgn}), all methods exhibit the same increasing trend in sentence similarity as the SNR increases.
-Traditional methods such as Huffman with Turbo coding achieve a BLEU (1-gram) score of 0.2 under 9 dB, yet the sentence similarity approaches 0.
+Figure \ref{fig_result_sentence_similarity} presents a comparison of sentence similarity metrics.
+In Figure \ref{fig_result_sentence_similarity}a, all methods exhibit the same increasing trend in sentence similarity as the SNR increases.
+Traditional methods such as Huffman with Turbo coding achieve a BLEU (1-gram) score of 0.2 under 9~dB, yet the sentence similarity approaches 0.
 This indicates that even if some words are received, the sentence cannot be properly understood.
 Machine learning-based methods like DeepSC and LLM-SC show consistency between sentence similarity and BLEU scores.
-At low SNR, DeepSC has higher similarity than LLM-SC, but DeepSC has an upper bound across the entire SNR range and cannot achieve error-free transmission similar to the BLEU score.
+At low SNRs, DeepSC has higher similarity than LLM-SC, but DeepSC has an upper bound across the entire SNR range and cannot achieve error-free transmission similar to the BLEU score.
 In contrast, LLM-SC demonstrates better competitiveness at high SNR, capable of transmitting complete semantic information.
-In Fig. \ref{fig_result_sentence_similarity}(\ref{sub@fig_result_sentence_similarity_rayleign}), under the Rayleigh fading channel, all methods experience significant degradation compared to the AWGN channel, indicating that channel fading has a substantial impact on semantic transmission.
-In this scenario, LLM-SC still maintains a high advantage at high SNR, achieving near-error-free transmission, but performs slightly worse than DeepSC and JSCC at low SNR due to the impact of channel fading.
+In Figure \ref{fig_result_sentence_similarity}b, under the Rayleigh fading channel, all methods experience significant degradation compared to the AWGN channel, indicating that channel fading has a substantial impact on semantic transmission.
+In this scenario, LLM-SC still maintains a high advantage at high SNRs, achieving near-error-free transmission, but performs slightly worse than DeepSC and JSCC at low SNRs due to the impact of channel fading.

-\subsection{The performance of BER and TER}
+\subsection{The Performance of BER and TER}